Parsi New Year (Shahenshahi) 2017 and 2018

 |2018||17 Aug||Fri||Parsi New Year||GJ & MH|

 Worldwide, people commemorate the holiday on the first day of the Zoroastrian calendar’s first month.
-This falls on March 21st.
-In India, on the other hand, people follow the Shahanshahi calendar, which means the New Year celebration happens in the later months of the year.
-This changes every year since the calendar doesn’t account for leap years.
+This actually falls on March 21st.
+In India, on the other hand, the Shahanshahi calendar is followed, which means the New Year celebration happens in the later months of the year.

 People from different religious traditions take part in the festivities.
 However, the Parsi New Year does remain linked to Zoroastrian religion.
 The holiday actually represents a yearly renewal of everything in the universe.
 According to folklore, the prophet Zoroaster created the holiday and it still remains an extremely important observance for residents of Maharashtra.